charmoniumQ/PROBE/docs/benchmark_suite/README.md

 In order to bridge research into practice, we identified reproducible and usable provenance collectors from prior work and evaluated their performance on synthetic and real-world workloads.
 In order to invite future research, we collated and minimized a benchmark suite and identified gaps in prior work.
 We believe this work and the work it enables will address the practical concerns of a user wanting to use a provenance collector.

+\begin{acks}
+This work was partially supported by NSF grants CCF-1763788 and CCF-1956374.
+We acknowledge support for research on flaky tests from Google and Meta.
+\end{acks}

 \appendix